What is CX, and why startups need to know about it

 Who manages customer experience?

-Corporations hire a person who is responsible specifically for customer experience manager, namely controls first impressions and experiences.
+Corporations hire a person who is responsible specifically for customer experience management, namely controlling first impressions and experiences.
 CX managers help with finding interaction bottlenecks and addressing those issues.
 They make sure that the customer service quality remains stable.

 To sum up: why is CX important?

-One example of a failed CX strategy is OnePlus, which is a smartphone company.
-OnePlus smartphones gained popularity because they were powerful, relatively cheap, and their own OxygenOS software had few pre-installed apps that clogged the working memory.
-But later the company started adding their own apps that couldn’t be deleted.
-Not all these apps were useful, like OnePlus Buds, the app for headphones.
+One example of a failed CX strategy is OnePlus, a smartphone company.
+OnePlus smartphones gained popularity because they were powerful and relatively cheap, and their own OxygenOS software had few pre-installed apps that clogged the working memory.
+But later, the company started adding their own apps that couldn’t be deleted.
+Not all of these apps were useful, like OnePlus Buds, the app for headphones.
 These changes caused a lot of backlash.

 Product imposition can ruin its reputation.
 Users even encouraged other people to quit OnePlus and find other similar products.
 In such situations, it’s hard to decrease the churn rate and gain back the users’ trust.